Interaction of liquid crystals with a rigid body: Introduction

 \section{Introduction}

 Ericksen \cite{Ericksen:62} and Leslie \cite{Leslie:68} pioneered the development of a continuum theory for the flow of nematic liquid crystals.
 Their theory models the flow of nematic crystals from a fluid dynamical point of view and describes the evolution of the underlying system by a certain fluid equation coupled to the configuration $d$ of rod-like crystals.
-The original derivation is based on the conservation laws for mass, linear momentum as well as on the constitutive relations given by Ericksen \cite{Ericksen:62} and Leslie \cite{Leslie:68}.
-The system subject to general Leslie and general Ericksen stress is quite involved, and many analytical question related to the general model remain open until today.
+The original derivation is based on the conservation laws for mass and linear momentum as well as on the constitutive relations given by Ericksen \cite{Ericksen:62} and Leslie \cite{Leslie:68}.
+The system subject to general Leslie and general Ericksen stress is quite involved, and many analytical questions related to the resulting model remain open until today.

 A simplified system was introduced and analyzed by Lin \cite{Lin:89} as well as by Lin and Liu \cite{LL:95}.
-They studied first the situation where the nonlinearity in the equation for $d$ is replaced by a Ginzburg-Landau term and proved the existence of global weak solutions under suitable assumptions.
-Concerning strong solutions and bounded domains, a rather complete understanding of the well-posedness and the dynamics for the simplified system was obtained in \cite{HNPS:16}.
-Only recently, a quite thorough understanding of the Ericksen-Leslie system subject to general Ericksen and Leslie stresses was obtained by Hieber and Pr\"uss \cite{HP:16, HP:17, HP:19}.
-For a survey of existing results, we refer to \cite{LL:01}, \cite{HP:18} and \cite{WZZ:21}.
+They studied first the situation where the nonlinearity in the equation for the director $d$ is replaced by a Ginzburg-Landau term and proved the existence of global weak solutions under suitable assumptions.
+Considering the original situation where the nonlinear terms describing the evolution of the director $d$ are kept in their original form and are not replaced by Ginzburg-Landau terms, a rather complete understanding of the well-posedness and the dynamics of the simplified system in the strong sense was obtained in \cite{HNPS:16}.
+In particular, it was shown that the condition $|d|=1$ is preserved by the system for all $t>0$.

+Only recently, a thorough analysis of the Ericksen-Leslie system subject to the general Ericksen and Leslie stresses was obtained by Hieber and Pr\"uss \cite{HP:16, HP:17, HP:19}.
+For related results concerning various assumptions on the Leslie as well as on the Ericksen coefficients, we refer to Lin \cite{LL:01}, Lin and Liu \cite{LL:16}, and Wu, Xu and Liu\cite{WXL:13} as well as to the survey articles \cite{HP:18} and \cite{WZZ:21}.

+The present article investigates for the first time the interaction problem of a rigid body with nematic liquid crystals described by a simplified Ericksen-Leslie model as considered in \cite{HNPS:16}.
+It establishes the existence and uniqueness of a strong solution, both, locally-in-time and globally-in-time for initial data close to equilibria.
+One essential feature of our approach is that we do not use the Ginzburg-Landau energy functional, but we show that the director condition is preserved in the interaction problem.
+Moreover, the equilibria are deduced from an investigation of the energy functional.